Andrej Kramarić: Rijeka

 Rijeka were the quickest to react to the falling out between Kramarić and Dinamo, securing his services on 31 August 2013.
 Kramarić debuted for the team on 15 September, playing in the starting line-up in a Prva HNL league match against Slaven Belupo, in which he also scored his first goal for the team in the 15th minute, the match's only goal.
 During a Croatian Cup match, Kramarić scored eight goals against BŠK Zmaj.
 In November 2013, he scored an astonishing goal against Lyon in the Europa League group stage.
 He scored his first hat-trick of the season against Istra 1961 in a match that ended 3–3, with Kramarić also missing a penalty.
 He then netted another goal against Rijeka's arch rivals Hajduk Split at the Stadion Poljud.
 Kramarić finished his first season with Rijeka by winning the Croatian Cup, and scoring 27 goals in all competitions.

 In July 2014, just before the start of the new season, Kramarić won the Croatian Supercup when Rijeka defeated his former club and reigning champions Dinamo Zagreb.

 Kramarić opened the new season of the Prva HNL by scoring five goals in the opening two matches, including a hat-trick against Hajduk Split.
 By the end of October 2014, he had already scored more than 20 goals in all competitions, including a hat-trick in a Europa League match against Feyenoord.
-On 9 November, Kramarić scored five goals against Lokomotiva in a home match that ended 6–0, a feat that was entered into league annals—for 14 years, no player had scored more than four goals in one match, and in history only two other players have managed to score that number.
+On 9 November, Kramarić scored five goals against Lokomotiva Zagreb in a home match that ended 6–0, a feat that was entered into league annals—for 14 years, no player had scored more than four goals in one match, and in history only two other players have managed to score that number.